emmawalshdev/kaytea_art/TESTING.md

 - Click the 'Secure Checkout' button, confirm redirect to the Checkout page.

 #### Checkout Page
-- Attempt to access the Checkout page by URL with an empty bag, Confirm redirect to the homepage with an error message.
+- Attempt to access the Checkout page by URL with an empty bag, Confirm redirect to the Home page with an error message.

-- Within the order summary box, confirm that the products in the are correct.
+- Within the order summary box, confirm that the products are correct.

 - Login to an account with saved delivery information, confirm that the order form is prepopulated with this delivery information.